 The ongoing reviews highlight trends in adoption practice locally and abroad and allow us to generate statistics.
 The statistics and trends inform Adoption Authority seminars and training for professionals in adoption services and inspections of services.

 The Board of the Adoption Authority of Ireland run three seminars annually in the areas of Information & Tracing, Intercountry Adoption and legislative changes.

 The Social Work Team organises four forums annually for both medical and social work practitioners in national adoption services.
 The forums inform professionals about recent developments in adoption work in practice.
 Topics for the forums also include forthcoming legislation, theory and counselling skills, matching prospective adoptive parents capacities to the needs of children and country-specific information for intercountry adoption.

 The team also provides additional information and training sessions to support the development of guidelines for best practice in adoption services.

 All seminars and forums afford CPD points to participant professionals.

 Accreditation and Inspection

 Most national adoption services are delivered through local Tusla - Child and Family Agency offices and bodies accredited by the Adoption Authority.
 The Social Work team is involved in reviewing applications for accreditation of adoption agencies.

 The services of Tusla - Child and Family Agency are reviewed and monitored by the multi-disciplinary team on an on-going basis through desk top reviews of all documents requiring Adoption Authority authorisation.

 Services provided by accredited bodies are reviewed at six month intervals by self-reporting.
-On-site inspections of the accredited bodies also take place on line compliance with the Adoption Act 2010 and other relevant legislation.
+On-site inspections of the accredited bodies also take place in compliance with the Adoption Act 2010 and the Regulations